davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 proportion of days per month with low dewpoint by city
 * OpenMeteoEDA_202306_v006 explores ACF for dewpoint for a single city
 * OpenMeteoEDA_202306_v006 calculates ACF for dewpoint for each city
+* OpenMeteoEDA_202306_v006 creates tibble of ACF for dewpoint for each city